 This site is an experiment in continuing where Gurdjieff left off.
-We apply his methods of self-development and the wisdom of the ancients to ourselves.
-By doing so, we aim to revivify the legacy of wisdom bestowed upon us by our ancestors and deepen our understanding of ourselves.
+Applying his practical methods of self-development and the wisdom of the ancients, we deepen our understanding of ourselves and continue the legacy of our ancestors.

-Distortion perpetually threatens understanding.
+Distortion always threatens understanding.
 Each age builds arks to preserve their wisdom through the floods of time.
 What would the ark of our age look like?

-Tether your own craft to ours and let us set sail together.
+Tether your craft to ours and let us set sail.